sanger-archive/aker-work-app/README.md

 anymore.

 ## Work Order Dispatch
 Work Orders are dispatched through the use of a job queue provided by the [Que gem](https://github.com/chanks/que).
 Jobs are not removed from the queue after they have been processed.
 Instead, they are marked as finished and kept in the database.
-If dispatch fails, jobs are put are added back to the queue for processing at a later time (config options to customise in `application.rb`).
+If dispatch fails, jobs are added back to the queue for processing at a later time (config options to customise in `application.rb`).

 You can get some basic stats on the queue using `Que.job_stats`.